 So, host a party, buy ads in conference brochure etc. occasionally.
 Make yourself visible in places where potential clients frequent.
 But, don’t throw your money away.

-Another best way to carve your own sphere of influence in the internet is to blog about things you like.
+Another best way to carve your own sphere of influence on the internet is to blog about things you like.
 Blog about your design ideas (not the specifics, of course) but do give away good ideas that are just ahead of the curb and something you can do with your eyes closed.
 Such posts not only increase your online following but also enhance your influence on your craft among fellow online peers.

-Usually, people who matter (the ones who make decisions in the big organizations, who you wish to be your client) may be follow you.
+Usually, people who matter (the ones who make decisions in the big organizations, who you wish to be your client) may be following you.
 Observing your actions online.
 Imbibing in your expertise.
 Also, you can inspire young designers.
 All good and positive propaganda for you.

-With a blog, you not only communicate with the world what you like, but also show them how confident you are about your craft.
+With a blog, you not only communicate with the world what you like but also show them how confident you are about your craft.
 When you are being vetted for quality, by your clients; blogs help you big time and they are just as invaluable to you as referrals are.